neektza/nikicajokic.me/_posts/2014-10-20-eventmachine_internals_and_the_reactor_pattern.md

 The ```crank_selectables``` method is the only interesting one here.
 It partitions all selectables into two arrays, one with readable and one with writable sockets.
 It then invokes the ```select``` system call and passes these two arrays to it.
 The [select](http://ruby-doc.org/core-2.1.2/IO.html#method-c-select)[^2] system call then selects the sockets that are ready for reading or writing and invokes *eventable* reading or writing on them. *Eventable* in this context means a certain number of bytes per cycle.

-Other two methods are pretty straightforward in their purpose.
-The ```run_timers``` method only executes all code blocks from the ```@timers``` set once their time-to-execute has been reached, while the ```run_heartbeats``` runs the ```heartbeat``` method on each selectable every ```HeartbeatInterval``` seconds.
+The other two methods are pretty straightforward in their purpose.
+The ```run_timers``` method executes all code blocks from the ```@timers``` set only once their time-to-execute has been reached, while the ```run_heartbeats``` runs the ```heartbeat``` method on each selectable every ```HeartbeatInterval``` seconds.
 The details of the ```heartbeat``` method are covered further down in this post.

-These few snippets cover the basic setup and operation of EventMachine, but there are a few more patterns to cover at this point so we can see a clearer picture of what EM in its totality is.
+These few snippets cover the basic setup and operation of EventMachine, but we should cover a few more patterns at this point so we can see a clearer picture of what EM in its totality is.
 Most importantly, we'll cover the Loopbreaker, the Heartbeat and the threadpool.

 #### The Loopbreaker

 A **loopbreak is a way to signal the Reactor it should do something**.
 Why do it this way?
 Well, since it's running an infinite loop, it can't respond to calls - you can think of it as being deaf to all messages while running.
-Loopbreaker is a form of communication channel between the reactor and the outside world.
+Loopbreaker is a type of a communication channel between the reactor and the outside world.
 When something outside the loop signals a loopbreak, the reactor stops for a moment and lets other things happen.
 It does not terminate the loop, it just allows other things to run.

 The loopbreak is signaled whenever we schedule something via the ```next_tick``` or ```defer``` methods, since we need to tell the reactor that something has been scheduled.
 It can then, in turn, run those tasks.